jp2321/dl4cv_dev/slides/chapter8_01_adversarial attacks.md

 Source: Goodfellow, Shlens, Szegedy (2014)

 Note: In the figure on the slide, an example is shown that the original image with some noise will end up with a perturbed image, which is not distinguishable from the original one.
-The algorithm will, however, classify it wrongly.
+However, the algorithm will classify it wrongly.

 ---